flaviohenriquecbc/machine-learning-capstone-project/flavio_proposal.md

 ### Domain Background
 _(approx. 1-2 paragraphs)_

-Social networks has become an important communication tool and source of information.
-The hours spent on these platforms has increased in the past years [REFERENCE] and a person stays in average 8 hours connected.
-Some studies shows that during one hour using such platforms an user is presented to 123 differents type of content, such as friends status, funny posts, news and more.
-And for 34% of the users, the social networks is the main source of news and information.
-With so much information and variety of content, the average amount of time for a user to decide if he will interact with one of the content is around 3.2 seconds.
-And the more content the user is exposed, the less time he will be willing to spend choosing an interesting feed.
-Choosing proper title for the post affects the probability that a user will check the content.
-This measure has a strong impact on how many readers an article will have and how much the idea will be spread.
+Social networks websites have become an important communication tool and source of information.
+The hours spent in average connected per day in the past years is up to 6 hours [1] for adults and 9 for teenagers, while 30% of this time is on social networks [2].
+During a normal navigation on such platform, users are exposed to several posts such as friends status, images, news and more.
+With such amount of information and variety of content, the time for the user to decide to interact with the content is very small.
+Gitte at al. [3] suggest that we take around 50 milliseconds to make a good first impression and this have been shown to be very powerful in a wide range of contexts.

+Besides being a place for connecting with friends and sharing moments of the user's life, a survey has shown that 67% of the users use the social networks also as source of news and information [4].
+Being 80% of the articles read inside the platform and 20% read on an external site [6].
+Part of these posts are articles that can be read on an external website.
+Typically such posts show the title of the article and sometimes a small part of its content and an image.

+With all the offer of content and competition with so many interesting posts showing a proper title for the post affects the probability that a user will check the content.
+This measure has a strong impact on how many readers an article will have and how much the content will be read.
 Further, showing the user a content they prefer to interact increases the user satisfaction.
-Thus, it is important to accurately estimate the click-through rate of articles based on it's title.
+Thus, it is important to accurately estimate the interaction rate of articles based on its title.

 ### Problem Statement
 _(approx. 1 paragraph)_